Find Affordable College Courses

 Women make up 45% of the economics majors at the school.

-With a ranking of #7, University of Massachusetts Amherst did quite well on this year’s most popular schools for economics students working on their master’s degree.
-Located in the suburb of Amherst, UMass Amherst is a public school with a very large student population.
+University of Massachusetts Amherst landed the #7 spot in the 2023 rankings for the most popular master’s degree economics programs.
+Located in the large suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 About 36% of the students majoring in economics at the school are women while 64% are male.